GGEDeveloper/aligeko/docs/development/workflow.md

 - Generate task files after significant changes to tasks.json
 - Review complexity reports before expanding multiple tasks
 - Document implementation decisions in subtask details
+- Keep task details updated with latest implementation notes
+- Use tasks as living documentation of the development process

 This workflow provides a general guideline.
 Adapt it based on specific project needs and team practices.